Ayms/zcash-wallets/README.md

 Please see [bitcoin-wallets](https://github.com/Ayms/bitcoin-wallets)

-Zcash's z-addresses are not trivial to generate, this is not used for bitcoin addresses but don't forget to copy [SHA256Compress.js](https://github.com/Ayms/bitcoin-wallets/tree/master/SHA256Compress.js) for Zcash
+Zcash's z-addresses are not trivial to generate, this is not used for bitcoin addresses but you need [SHA256Compress.js](https://github.com/Ayms/bitcoin-wallets/tree/master/SHA256Compress.js) for Zcash

-This might change in the future but for now z-addresses are derived from the hardened m/0/1 branch as defined in BIP32 with the first four bits of the private key set to 0 for the spending key (t-addresses are derived from the hardened m/0/0 branch like bitcoin core is doing)
+This might change in the future but for now z-addresses are derived from the hardened m/0/1 branch as defined in BIP32 with the first four bits of the private keys set to 0 for the spending keys (t-addresses are derived from the hardened m/0/0 branch like bitcoin core is doing)

 ##Warning

-This has not been extensively tested for now, so please keep this in mind although we are confident that this is working correctly (and z-addresses derivation rules might change as explained above, so please backup too the code used at the time you generated your wallet)
+This has not been extensively tested for now, although we are confident that this is working correctly (and z-addresses derivation rules might change as explained above, so please backup too the code used at the time you generated your wallet)

 ## Use - Generate wallets